Home Insurance Rates in 2026: What to Expect and How to Save

 Pincher's Pro Tip

-Even a 4% national average hides much larger increases in high-risk states.
+Even a modest national average increase hides much larger spikes in high-risk states.
 Your personal rate change depends heavily on your location, home age, claims history, and insurer.
-Always compare quotes annually — even if you haven't moved.
+Always compare quotes annually, even if you haven't moved or filed a claim.

 Trusted by Thousands